openstack-k8s-operators/openstack-ansibleee-operator/README.md

 The second one is ansibleee-playbook.yaml.
 This one has a more evolved playbook with an inventory that actually points to an external node.
 It is compatible with the libvirt development environment deployment described in [libvirt_podified_standalone](https://gitlab.cee.redhat.com/rhos-upgrades/data-plane-adoption-dev/-/blob/main/libvirt_podified_standalone.md).

 Remember that to access an external node, you need to provide the ssh private key so ansible can connect to the node.
-This is being provided by the "key-configmap" ConfigMap (it will be a secret once the lib-common mount system is integrated) with this format:
+This is being provided by the "key-configmap" ConfigMap (it will be a secret once the lib-common [extramounts system](https://github.com/openstack-k8s-operators/ansibleee-operator/pull/6) is integrated) with this format:
 ```
 apiVersion: v1
 kind: ConfigMap